jshuo/phoenix-multi-agent-soc/diagram/aiot-block.md

 ## Purpose and Scope

 - Purpose: provide continuous visibility, anomaly detection, and automated operational responses for assets in transit.
-- Scope: telemetry processing, feature extraction, ML anomaly scoring, contextual fusion (cargo type, SLA, battery), decision automation, and human escalation.
+- Scope: telemetry processing, feature extraction, ML anomaly scoring, contextual fusion (cargo type, forwarder quality), decision automation, and human escalation.
 This is an operational monitoring and logistics command capability.

 ## Logistics Operations Monitoring as a Service (MaaS)